S-AI-F/S-AI-F/README.md

 Hello,

 My name is Saif Shabou.
-I live in France.
+I live in the Netherlands.

 I like using data to solve problems and understand phenomenon, especially those related to environmental issues 🌍.